 (1a) Students must integrate historiography into their seminar research paper

-(3 a, b) Students will offer formal presentations related to issues of periodization, historiography, and/or philosophies of history, etc.
+(3) Students will offer formal presentations related to issues of periodization, historiography, and/or philosophies of history, etc.

 (1 c, e, f) Students will formulate a topic for a seminar paper of at least 25 pages in length, using appropriate collection and analysis of primary source materials or extensive use of secondary sources and engagement of issues in a strongly historiographical manner